Your body is controlled by hormones.

-Muscular strength is also impacted by both conditions.
-This weakness tends to be most apparent in muscles toward the center of the body, so climbing stairs or activities that use shoulder strength, such as combing your hair or lifting a heavy item, may be impacted.
+Both conditions can also affect muscular strength.
+This weakness tends to be most apparent in muscles toward the center of the body, so climbing stairs or engaging in activities that use shoulder strength, such as combing your hair or lifting a heavy item, may be impacted.

 6. Heat or cold intolerance